dd9jn/rfc4880bis/crypto-refresh.md

 Unused bits of an MPI MUST be zero.

-Also note that when an MPI is encrypted, the length refers to the plaintext MPI.
-It may be ill-formed in its ciphertext.

 ### Using MPIs to encode other data

 Note that MPIs are used in some places used to encode non-integer data, such as an elliptic curve point (see {{ec-point-wire-formats}}, or an octet string of known, fixed length (see {{ec-scalar-wire-formats}}).